Laragear/Poke/README.md

 ## Script View

-Poke injects the script as a [Blade component](https://laravel.com/docs/blade#components).
+Poke injects the script as a [Blade component](https://laravel.com/docs/blade#components) at all times.

 You can override the script by publishing it under the `views` tag: